-A governance framework will serve to more precisely define elements initially developed during Implementation Readiness to effectively manage the project.
-Key governance processes must be agreed upon by all parties and include roles and responsibilities, ownership, change management procedures, the delineation of risk, action, issue, and decision processes (RAID), as well as strategic considerations.
-When further refining roles and responsibilities, it is useful to identify single points of accountability and expertise in specific areas, in addition to the processes team members should follow to access these resources when issues arise.
+A governance framework will serve to more precisely define elements developed during the Implementation Readiness phase and more effectively manage the project.
+Key governance processes must be agreed upon by all parties and include roles and responsibilities; ownership; change management procedures; the delineation of risk, action, issue, and decision processes (RAID); as well as strategic considerations.

+When further refining roles and responsibilities, it's useful to identify single points of accountability and expertise in specific areas, as well as the processes team members should follow to access these resources when issues arise.

-In our implementation consulting engagements, we typically seek to tailor the governance structure to accommodate the cultures and capabilities of the client organization.
+In our implementation-consulting engagements, we typically seek to tailor the governance structure to accommodate the cultures and capabilities of the client organization.
 For example, if the client has a project management office (PMO), Change Healthcare will incorporate the PMO into the governance structure.
-Alternatively, we can provide the necessary project management expertise if those capabilities are not available internally.
+Alternatively, we can provide the necessary project-management expertise if those capabilities are not available internally.

-Either way, it is essential that project ownership reside within the organization.
-Deferring all aspects of the implementation to a vendor or consultant can result in diffuse objectives and responsibilities and ultimately a lack of accountability.
+Either way, it's essential that project ownership reside within the organization.
+Deferring all aspects of the implementation to a vendor or consultant can result in diffuse objectives and responsibilities and, ultimately, a lack of accountability.

 One of the most critical components of the governance pillar is the establishment of a clear and workable communications strategy.
 In our experience, we've found that communications breakdowns are among the most common reasons for unsuccessful implementations.

 Status reporting must be formalized and widely available to build confidence and shared commitment as the project moves forward.
 In addition, both internal and external communication responsibilities must be defined.
 On the external side, for example, ownership should be established for apprising vendors, providers, and government entities about implementation progress and to alert them about testing or other considerations.